Custom Keyboards: the Wren

 Keyboards, The Bottleneck to the Digital World

-Keyboards are the bottleneck into getting things done, communicating, and existing effectively in the modern world.
+Keyboards are the bottleneck to getting things done, communicating, and existing effectively in the modern world.
 Having a good keyboard that lets you type well and effectively is paramount.
-The Wren is a stellar keyboard in a crowded market - and it’s open source!
+The Wren is a standout keyboard in a crowded market - and it’s open source!

 A friend of mine (who agrees that typing well is critical) found an open keyboard project, the wren, which is the most fully-featured split ortho linear keyboard with staggered rows I know.
-It has more than a full keyboard’s collection of keys, is customizable via QMK, and it even has volume knobs.
+The Wren is an impressive kit:

 - Is full-featured and over 100% layout